KXXH/intelliCircos/README.md

 Docker-based deployment is currently under development.
 A Dockerfile and setup instructions will be provided in future releases.

 # Dataset Access
-The dataset used for system demonstration and evaluation is hosted in a separate repository: [Link to be added].
+The dataset used for system demonstration and evaluation is hosted in a separate repository: [IntelliCircos-Dataset](https://github.com/KXXH/IntelliCircos-Dataset).

 Due to institutional intellectual property constraints, the complete dataset cannot be made fully public at this time.
 A limited number of representative Circos plot cases are provided for demonstration and reproducibility.